Graduate Certificate in Nonprofit Leadership

 Grand Valley State University is now accepting applications for a Graduate Certificate in Nonprofit Leadership.
 This 15-credit, graduate-level program consists of four courses and three workshops.
+Students may complete the program in-person on the GVSU campus or online.

 The Graduate Certificate in Nonprofit Leadership provides a unique opportunity to pursue a theoretically based and practically oriented education in leadership for nonprofit professionals.
 This program offers nonprofit managers the up-to-date professional skills and perspectives required to lead their organizations in the rapidly changing and complex nonprofit sector of society.